Skip to content

 FAQ: cotton drone spraying in Kentucky

-Drone spraying rates for cotton in Kentucky typically run $14–$20/acre per acre for application only — the farmer supplies the chemical product.
-Pricing varies based on total acreage, distance from the operator's base, and product type.
+Drone spraying rates for cotton in Kentucky typically run $14 to $20/acre for application only; the farmer supplies the chemical product.
+State-level custom-rate guidance for Kentucky averages $14 to $19/acre.
+Pricing varies based on total acreage, distance from the operator base and product type.